Atranluy/Cold-Water-Corals_Genomics_Scripts/README.md

 ## Prerequisites
 - Installed dependencies: Bash, Python, R, and other relevant bioinformatics tools (e.g., FastQC, Fastp, BWA-MEM, GATK, BCFtools, VCFtools....).
+- Depending of the cluster/machine you may use, you can generate a mamba environment (conda like environment) and install all theses software within this environment with bioconda.